JuneEtoile/JuneEtoile.github.io/index.md

 ## Convex Optimization in Machine learning
+* How to know that a function is a convex function?
+    * First order and second order (Hessian matrix: nonnegative semi-definite) conditions (characterizations).
+* Convex problem formulation:

 ## Sequential Minimal Optimization (SMO)

 ## Expectation Maximization Algorithm (EM) and Mixture Models (Mixture of Gaussians)
 Used in the situation when latent variables (or missing data) are presented, such as mixture Gaussian model.